Mathématique: Chapter 78

 Impossible to say.

-He hadn’t known he could speak Ancient until he’d seen it.
-He hadn’t been certain he could play the piano until he’d been confronted with one.
-He hadn’t intuited he could cook until Young had told him; despite spending weeks in a coffee shop, creating inventive morning drinks.
+He hadn’t known he could speak Ancient until he’d seen the language.
+He hadn’t known he could play piano until he’d been confronted with one.
+He hadn’t known he could cook until Young had told him; despite spending weeks in a coffee shop, creating inventive morning drinks.

 “Penny for your thoughts.”
-Young stood next to him, dressed in crisp black fatigues.
+Young, next to him, wore crisp black fatigues.

 He was a flirt.

-He wouldn’t have expected that a priori.
+He wouldn’t have expected that, a priori.
 There’d been nothing in the Nova documentary Eli had insisted he watch that suggested anything of the kind.
-In fact, he’d displayed so much negative charisma that even Neil deGrasse Tyson had looked uncomfortable.
+In fact, he’d displayed so much negative charisma that Neil deGrasse Tyson had seemed deeply uncomfortable.

 “What kinda number we lookin’ at?”
-Young asked, the light of the active gate playing over his features like it belonged there.
+The light of the active gate played over Young’s features like it belonged there.

 Young laughed.
 “Why?
 You wanna put it in Ginn’s 529 Plan?”